biicode/docs/c++/blocks.rst

 .. image:: /_static/img/c++/create_block.png

-To open the block you just created in the web, type in your project folder:
+Start working with the block you just created, type in your project folder:

 .. code-block:: bash